Since 1965, Tennessee Craft has worked to continue and create Tennessee’s fine craft tradition.

 Tennessee Craft collects success stories and shares with other members, via our newsletter communications, which encourages rising artists to reach for similar recognition.
 Press releases and media coverage shares the work and artists’ success with the public, further connecting fine craftsmen with these audiences.
 Sales of artists’ work further meets our goals of making craft a viable career.

 The Tennessee Craft Best of Tennessee museum exhibit is an event appreciated by artists, collectors and the public at-large.
-Most recently, the Tennessee State Museum purchased 19 pieces from the show for their permanent collection.
+In 2014, the Tennessee State Museum purchased 19 pieces from the show for their permanent collection.
 This acts as a stamp of approval on the work and the show.
 It also highlights the importance of our work to preserve Tennessee’s craft heritage for future generations, by inclusion of the work in museum collections.

 Kem Alexander, winner of the 2012 TACA Biennial Best of Show, reveals, “The "Best of Show" honor is spectacular.
 It is like the biggest pat-on-the-back I've ever felt.
 This honor says to me that I'm on the right track and folks are responding positively to what I love creating.
 I feel like my imagination combined with my concrete-building skills (Kem’s medium is concrete) got a big round of applause.
 Receiving this award means experiencing wonderful unimagined art opportunities.”

-Adding Tennessee Craft Week as a new program in 2015 and continuing it in 2016 was a large undertaking and an extension of our resources beyond what we had, but it’s an idea we recognized as a fulfillment of one of five strategic goals set in 2012.
+Adding Tennessee Craft Week (TCW) as a new program in 2015 and continuing it in 2016 was a large undertaking and an extension of our resources beyond what we had, but it’s an idea we recognized as a fulfillment of one of five strategic goals set in 2012.
 Once we recognized the value of this idea, a significant increase in our Metro Arts grant award in 2014 was the catalyst that allowed us to hire the right project manager who could assist in the planning and launching of what has already become a significant program.

 As revealed in Tennessee Craft’s strategic plan, one current